ojoepitah/MetaAds_sales_analysis.github.io/README.md

 Ads are performing strongly in visibility and engagement, but actual purchase efficiency is weak: need to optimize targeting/landing pages.
 - High CTR (11.76%) and Engagement Rate (13.56%) → clearly indicate that the ad creatives, messaging, and targeting at the top of the funnel are very effective.
 People are interested enough to click, like, share, or comment.
 - Low Purchase Rate (0.60%) and only 2K conversions out of 339.8K impressions

-   - shows a sharp drop-off in the lower funnel.
+**In summary:** Analysis shows a sharp drop-off in the lower funnel.
 This is a classic case of "awareness and interest" being strong but "action (purchase)" being weak.

 ### Engagement Breakdown
 - By Gender (Donut Chart)